 There are no fixed guidelines on tipping in France.
 You are not required to tip in restaurants, waiters/waitresses.
 A 15% service fee is included in the bills.
 Waiters in France get salaries, paid vacations, health care etc. However, you can pay a few extra Euros if you find the service outstanding.

-Aix is a safe city but like any other town some amount of precaution is mandatory on part of the traveller.
-Beware of pickpockets and thieves and remain alert of your surroundings.
+Aix is a safe city but like any other town, some amount of precaution is mandatory on part of the traveller.
+Beware of pickpockets and thieves and remain alert to your surroundings.
 Do not leave valuables or important documents in your parked car.
 While travelling to distant neighbourhoods at night, take taxis from the Rotonde fountain.
 Also, avoid public parks after dark.

 With 300 days of sunshine, Aix can be visited all throughout the year.
 However, spring and fall are the best months to experience the unforgettable treasures of the countryside and stunning orchards.
 Tourists throng the place in the summertime to witness the blooming of the lavender fields and attend cultural events, but at the same time, the city, its beaches, and the connecting roads can get crowded.

 During the winters, the days are pleasant with moderate temperatures.
 The locals are able to enjoy their peace as there are virtually no tourists.
 But, it also rains during winters and the bone-chilling mistral winds can force you to stay indoors.
 Note that, Provence weather is rigidly divided into summer, fall, winter, and spring.
 Since there is no bad time to visit Aix before you embark on your trip, decide which weather you are comfortable with.